-Numato Lab’s 4 Channel Ethernet Solid State Relay Module is a versatile product for controlling electrical and electronic devices remotely from a PC over Ethernet link.
+Numato Lab’s 4-Channel Ethernet Solid State Relay Module is a versatile product for controlling electrical and electronic devices remotely from a PC over an Ethernet link.
 Ease of use and wider operating system compatibility are the primary goals behind this product’s design.
-This simplicity allows the use of off-the-shelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human-readable commands through Telnet/Web page.
+This simplicity allows the use of off-the-shelf Terminal Emulation programs such as HyperTerminal and TeraTerm for controlling the module with a simple set of human-readable commands through a Telnet/Web page.
 For power users, this module can be controlled by writing programs in various programming languages.

 - Home Automation

 - Industrial Automation

 - Test Fixtures

 - Relay: 4 Solid State Relays with individual LEDs for status

 - GPIO: 10 GPIOs, each can be configured as analog inputs